orange-lang/orange-docs/core/README.md

 Semicolons are the lowest-precedence operator, so an expression `a = b;` is parsed as `(a = b);`.

-Orange has no `main` function; a file can have code declared on a global scope.
-However, in a project, one file is designated as a "main" file.
+Orange has no `main` function; a file has code declared on a file scope (think Python, Ruby, Javascript).
+However, in a compiled project, one file is designated as the "main" file.
 Only the main file will have its statements executed when the program is ran; other files only export types.

-`argv` is a global variable that can be used from the main file, of type `string[]`.
+`argv` is a global variable that is usable from the main file, of type `string[]`.